whit3vill/-DBF-SQLite-Dataset/README.md

 ```

 In SFT-01-UTF8-WAL.sqlite, roll back journal is set to WAL.
 Since the commit is normally completed, sqlite-wal file is not created.
 To create -wal, we need to create an additional query and raise an error.
+In this case, -wal file will by empty.
 In order for a query before committing to be saved in -wal, an error must be generated before committing.
+The attached -wal file was created using this method, and in this case, the db file will be empty because it does not receive any commits.

 ### SFT-01: SQLite header parsing - encoding_type: UTF16be, journal_mode: persist